krystof-hruby/better-unity-script-templates/README.md

 ---

 ## About
-This is a README file for "Better Unity Script Templates" by kh.
+This is a README file for "Better Unity Script Templates" by kh (https://github.com/krystof-hruby)

 Version: v2.0